Back to Holidays

 in 1789.
 However, it did not become a regular holiday in the United States until 1863 when Abraham Lincoln

 declared that the last Thursday in November should be celebrated as Thanksgiving.
 Since then it has been celebrated every year in the United States.
-The day was made an official federal holiday and moved to the fourth Thursday of November in 1941 by President Theodore Roosevelt.
+The day was made an official federal holiday and moved to the fourth Thursday of November in 1941 by President Franklin Roosevelt.

 Fun Facts About Thanksgiving